 Ethnic and cultural origins are very diverse and complex.
 While nearly all students might have identified as Canadian, just over 60% chose to do so.
 Approximately 40% of students and parents/guardians identified at least two ethnic and cultural origins.
 About one-third of Student Census participants identified as racialized and/or Indigenous.
-This included more than 7% of student who identified as having more than one and/or a mixed racial group identity.
+This included more than 7% of student who identified as having more than one racial group identity or a multiracial identity.